khoai23/UML_test_downloader/README.md

 - [x] Crediting proper authors

 All credits goes to respective authors who published their own mod on github and made them compatible to UML.

+Converter script from standalone remodels to UML-compatible profile is now available [here](converter/README.md)